TUDelft-Odesys/Preferendus_core_scripts/README.md

 You can download this repository:

-- Via the terminal: git clone https://github.com/TUDelft-Odesys/Preferendus_core_scripts.git;
+- Via the terminal: `git clone https://github.com/TUDelft-Odesys/Preferendus_core_scripts.git`
-- By downloading the zip-file via the button 'Code' --> Download ZIP.
+- By downloading the zip-file via the button 'Code' --> Download ZIP

 ## Objective function